Skip to content

 • Hover Information: Hover over struct fields to see size, alignment, offset, and padding details

-• Inline Annotations: Code lens showing field sizes and padding directly in your editor
+• Inline Annotations: Code lens showing field sizes, padding, and GC scan info directly in your editor

-• Memory Layout Visualization: Detailed struct memory layout with visual padding representation
+• Memory Layout Visualization: Detailed struct memory layout with side-by-side Current, Size-Optimal, and GC-Optimal columns

-• Struct Optimization Warnings: Real-time diagnostics highlighting structs that can be optimized
+• Struct Optimization Warnings: Real-time diagnostics highlighting structs that waste memory due to padding

-• Optimization Suggestions: Shows potential memory savings with optimal field ordering
+• Optimization Suggestions: Shows potential memory savings and GC scan reductions

 • Architecture Support: Configurable target architecture (amd64, 386, arm64, arm)